-

 8 Body

-You take this tocha out of the box, and you can already feel the mature, melodic and sweetish aroma.
-When warmed up with your breath, you can read the aromas of dry herbs mixed with confectionery shades.
+You take this tocha out of the box, and a mature, melodic, and slightly sweet aroma is already noticeable.
+When warmed by your breath, you can smell the aromas of dried herbs mixed with confectionery notes.

-After washing, the aroma is delicate, rounded, subtle with notes of homemade chocolate, Turkish baklava, caramel and ripe nuts.
+After washing, the aroma is delicate, rounded, and subtle, with notes of homemade chocolate, Turkish baklava, caramel, and ripe nuts.

-The taste of brewed tea is very soft, gentle and aristocratic.
-As the Chinese say, "Chun", which means pure, active, whole, reminiscent of wine, the taste of alcohol (in China, good wine is also appreciated).
-The taste is real Turkish halva, caramel, nuts, a noble, incomparable note of high-quality aged puer.
-With steeping, the tea perfectly retains its uniform taste, only woody tones and Georgian kozinaki are added.
+The taste of brewed tea is very soft, delicate, and aristocratic.
+As the Chinese say, "Chun," which means pure, active, and complete, reminiscent of wine, the taste of alcohol (fine wine is also appreciated in China).
+The flavor is reminiscent of authentic Turkish halva, caramel, nuts, and the noble, incomparable note of well-aged pu-erh.
+Steeped, the tea retains its uniform flavor perfectly, with only woody tones and Georgian kozinaki added.

-The aftertaste is long, sweetish-woody, with touches of boiled sugar syrup.
+The aftertaste is long, sweetish-woody, with touches of boiled down sugar syrup.

-The infusion is perfectly transparent with a ruby tint, slippery, sliding, easily passing down the throat and pleasantly moisturizing it.
+The infusion is perfectly transparent with a ruby tint, slippery, slick, easily passing down the throat and pleasantly moisturizing it.

-For brewing you will need a gaiwan or a good teapot made of Yixing clay.
-The proportion is 10 grams of tea per 100 ml, quick steeps.
-In this ratio, puer can withstand 10 full (!) steeps.
+For brewing, you'll need a gaiwan or a good Yixing clay teapot.
+The ratio is 10 grams of tea per 100 ml, using quick steeps.
+At this ratio, pu-erh tea can withstand at least 10 full (!) steeps.

-This puer has a good intoxicating effect, gives a meditative state, calms, stops time, helps to see life as if from the outside.
-The body feels the flow of Qi (tea energy).
-By the end of tea drinking, it gently tones, helps to feel rested.
+This pu-erh tea has a strong intoxicating effect, inducing a meditative state, calming, stopping time, and helping one see life from a distance.
+The flow of Qi (tea energy) can be felt throughout the body.
+By the end of the tea session, it gently invigorates, helping one feel rested.

-Shu puer 2006 "Haiwan Tocha from Yunnan" from the "Haiwan" factory 100 g - exclusive, collectible puer, from a top tea factory as an example of ideal aged tea.
-Still, puers of the early 2000s, made by old masters are very good, and there are fewer and fewer of them.
+2006 Shu Pu'er "Haiwan Tocha from Yunnan" from the Haiwan tea factory, 100g – an exclusive, collectible pu'er from a top tea factory, an example of the ideal aged tea.
+However, pu'er from the early 2000s, made by old masters, are very good, and their availability is declining.

 |